reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00001-Hello-World/README.md

 # "Hello, World!"
 Shellcode
-TODO: Write a shellcode that prints out "Hello, World!\n" to the screen.
+TODO: Write a shellcode that prints out "Hello, World!\n" to the screen, compile, and execute the program.

 ## Hints
 <details>